Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Experiment

 \section{Experiment}

-In this section, we conduct extensive experiments on our proposed datasets to evaluate the effectiveness of the proposed style assessment system and also the performance of the proposed fine-tuning framework.
+In this section, we conduct extensive experiments on both our proposed dataset and the StyleDrive dataset to evaluate the effectiveness of the proposed style assessment system and the performance of the proposed fine-tuning framework.